 Many aquatic species travel between ecosystems over the course of their lifetimes, taking with them the nutrients and contaminants stored in their tissues or exoskeletons.
 We are interested in the magnitude of this phenomenon at local to continental scales and explore the trade-offs between nutrient and contaminant loading to recipient ecosystems.
 The lab is currently working on several projects under this theme:

-b) Selenium trophodynamics in the Clark Fork River Basin.
+a) Selenium trophodynamics in the Clark Fork River Basin.
 The Clark Fork River was designated as a Superfund site in 1986 due to mining-related contamination with metals and metalloids.
 New work by our group is characterizing the aquatic-to-terrestrial pathways of selenium movement from streams to riparian spiders, and aims to inform toxicity risks for arachnivorous birds.
 Project team: Chloé Zampetti, Jess Brandt, Travis Schmidt, Ashley Bussell, Bridger Creel, Ben Colman, and Johanna Kraus.

-c) PFAS partitioning and trophic transfer in the Long Island Sound watershed.
+b) PFAS partitioning and trophic transfer in the Long Island Sound watershed.
 PFAS are now ubiquitous contaminants of aquatic resources.
 Our group is interested in developing a better understanding of PFAS mixtures as they move through aquatic food webs and from riparian and terrestrial food webs via emergent insects.
 This project is based in CT’s Farmington River watershed and builds on prior research by our group to characterize PFAS concentrations and mixtures in groundwater discharges.
 Project team: Kaitlyn Campbell, Jess Brandt, Ashley Helton, David Walters, Alison Baranovic, Johanna Kraus, and Marty Briggs.

 Contaminant dynamics in the coastal Long Island Sound